Carl Mautz: Antique Photo Collector and Publisher |

 Sourcebook for Historical Research and the soon to be printed Biographies of Western

+Photographers.
 But last year I published four books on historical photography and local history, one

 of which boasts the earliest daguerreotype of Nevada City on its cover.
 The fun news is that in